ghutchis/lamarck/geneticAl/README.txt

 Running the Genetic Algorithm
 =============================
 1. Make a library of monomers to include in the screening:
     a.
-The library should be a txt file with one monomer per line, such as shown: c(s1)c(S(=O)(=O)C=C2)c2c1
+The library should be a txt file with one monomer per line with the beginning and ending letters of the code being the polymerization sites so that when the string is placed beside itself 4-8 times (tetramers-octomers) the SMILES do not produce errors.
+An example list is shown here: c(s1)c(S(=O)(=O)C=C2)c2c1
         c(s1)c(OCCCO2)c2c1
         c(o1)nnc1